CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-gettypedefprops-method.md

 ## <a name="parameters"></a>Paramètres
  `td`
- [in] Le jeton TypeDef qui représente le type à retourner les métadonnées.
+ [in] The TypeDef token that represents the type to return metadata for.

  `szTypeDef`
- [out] Une mémoire tampon contenant le nom de type.
+ [out] A buffer containing the type name.

  `cchTypeDef`
- [in] La taille en caractères larges de `szTypeDef`.
+ [in] The size in wide characters of `szTypeDef`.

  `pchTypeDef`
- [out] Le nombre de caractères étendus retournés dans `szTypeDef`.
+ [out] The number of wide characters returned in `szTypeDef`.

  `pdwTypeDefFlags`
- [out] Pointeur vers tous les indicateurs qui modifient la définition de type.
-Cette valeur est un masque de bits à partir de la [CorTypeAttr](../../../../docs/framework/unmanaged-api/metadata/cortypeattr-enumeration.md) énumération.
+ [out] A pointer to any flags that modify the type definition.
+This value is a bitmask from the [CorTypeAttr](../../../../docs/framework/unmanaged-api/metadata/cortypeattr-enumeration.md) enumeration.

  `ptkExtends`
- [out] Un jeton de métadonnées TypeDef ou TypeRef qui représente le type de base du type demandé.
+ [out] A TypeDef or TypeRef metadata token that represents the base type of the requested type.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]